StefanWin/go-srv/README.md

 ## flags
 - `--port=1234` - specify which port to run on (default: `6969`)
 - `--quiet` - disable logging to `stdout`

+## build
+- clone the repository
+- `go install`
+- alternatively, you can download a release from the sidebar